Why should you join ECA?

 The ECA Grind Statistics

-- Published each quarter for close to 15 years: a key source of information for the industry.
+- Published each quarter for almost 15 years: a key source of information for the industry.

 The ECA Trade MasterTable